AshAvalanche/ash-docs/docs/console/features.md

 ### Networks

-Ash supports running Avalanche validator nodes in a private network, on the Fuji testnet, or on the mainnet (only in the Pro plans).
+Ash supports running Avalanche validator nodes in a private devnet network, on the Fuji testnet, or on the mainnet (only for paid plans).

 ### Monitoring